 If you see residents lacking independence, even in the smallest of matters, then this can be another reason how a nursing home is providing substandard care.
 It is important to give elderly people the freedom and ability to make decisions, as much as they can, about their environment.
 Again communication with staff is important in order to observe how they talk to the residents.

 Ultimately the decision has to lie with you and how you feel in your gut about a nursing home.
 This might just be a sense or a feeling that you have that tells you whether a place is or isn’t right for your loved one.
 Check the whole building and talk to all staff members at all levels from caregivers to management.

 For more information and advice about how to choose a nursing home then read here.
-Our site can provide you with support on how to spot the signs of abuse or neglect and can guide you in the right direction if you need legal advice.
-McIver Brown Nursing Home Law Firm sadly know all too well how it feels to have a loved one suffer from abuse or neglect.
-Let the team help you bring negligent nursing homes to justice.
+Nursing home abuse lawyers sadly know all too well how it feels to have a loved one suffer from abuse or neglect.
+Let a dedicated lawyer help you bring negligent nursing homes to justice.